Double Irish With A Dutch Sandwich

 Definition

-The Double Irish with a Dutch Sandwich is a tax avoidance technique used by some large corporations.
-It involves using a combination of Irish and Dutch subsidiaries to shift profits to low or no-tax jurisdictions, significantly reducing the overall corporate tax rate.
+The Double Irish with a Dutch Sandwich is a tax avoidance technique used by some large corporations, involving the use of a combination of Irish and Dutch subsidiaries to shift profits to low or no-tax jurisdictions.
+This technique allows certain companies to significantly reduce their overall corporate tax rate.

 Origin